borikesch/BudgetHelper/README.md

         _Different accounts?
 _No way to check if you budgets is valid
-    _Warning if your income was lower then your planned budget _No way to put in your income yet
+    _Warning if your income was lower then your planned budget X_No way to put in your income yet
-    _Possible solution: Put in your income without a category _What to do with money in your accounts that is not in your budgets?
+    X_Possible solution: Put in your income without a category X_What to do with money in your accounts that is not in your budgets?
-_What to do if the money in your budgets exceed the money in your accounts _How and when do you start the budgetting
-_What is the most efficient workflow
-_What should be on the dashboard?
+X_What to do if the money in your budgets exceed the money in your accounts (You will just be in the red on your account) X_How and when do you start the budgetting (At the moment that you start using the website) X_What is the most efficient workflow (Bankaccounts => budgets => Transactions) _What should be on the dashboard?
     _Graph of moneyflows?
     _Warnings currently active
+    _Explanation of the initialization (partly done)

 ## Outline of logic

 Dashboard
-    - Overview Transactions
+    X- Overview Transactions
-        - Add Transaction
+        X- Add Transaction
         - Change Transaction
-    - Overview budgets
+    X- Overview budgets
-        - Add Budget
+        X- Add Budget
         - Change Budget
+    X- Overview Bankaccounts
+        X- Add Bankaccounts
+        - Change Bankaccounts

 ## Flow
 Set up your bank accounts with their current amounts